axelcola/StickyNotesProyectJs/README.md

 <h1>ToDoApp with JS</h1>

-<h2> Check out the final result [here](https://axelcola.github.io/StickyNotesProyectJs/).
+Check out the final result [here](https://axelcola.github.io/StickyNotesProyectJs/).

 I worked on this page to put into practice my knowledge of Html, Css, Javascript and bootstrap.

-This is a list of functions that the page should have that I got on the internet</h2>
+This is a list of functions that the page should have that I got on the internet.